dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 less optimal technology.
 However, it's also a powerful tool for informing customers about potential issues they have in their code base.
 Neither of these goals require removing the API eventually.

+### Should obsoleted members be hidden from IntelliSense?

+No always.
+Using `[EditorBrowsable(EditorBrowsableState.Never)]` one can hide APIs from IntelliSense.
+The rationale is that it makes it harder for new code to take a dependency on it.
+While that's true, it makes it harder for existing code that can't remove the dependency (yet).
+Consider Abigail's example above.
+If she needs to evolve the existing code base hiding on all generic collections wouldn't be helpful at all.

+More specifically, this feature is about enabling developers to suppress specific obsoletions but not others.
+We could consider expanding `EditorBrowsable` by adding a diagnostic ID to it which determines would disable the hiding if the specific ID is suppressed (in other words, we'd link their behaviors).
+But that feels a bit over the top.